u8cat/iris-time-proofs/README.md

  *  coq-iris dev.2018-11-01.3.19aae59a (development version of Iris)
  *  coq-tlc 20181116 (for the proof of union-find)

+As those dependencies (especially Iris) often make breaking changes, compatibility with other versions is not guaranteed.

 ### Step 1: Install opam

 _If opam is not already installed:_ See instructions [there][install-opam] to install it; then:

     opam init --comp=4.06.1
+    eval $(opam config env)

 (This will create a `~/.opam` directory.)

 _If opam is already installed:_ Create a new switch for the project:

     opam switch -A 4.06.1 iris-time-proofs
+    eval $(opam config env)

 ### Step 2: Install Coq